LayerManager/layman/doc/endpoints.md

 ### Known issues
 For layers in `EPSG:5514` and WFS requests in `CRS:84`, the features may have wrong coordinates by hundreds of meters.
 For requests in `EPSG:4326`, coordinates are correct.

+For layers with QML style, there is precision error about 3.2 meters in some WMS GetMap requests.
+The error appears if either data CRS or WMS GetMap CRS is `EPSG:5514` and the other one is not.

 ## Catalogue Service
 [Catalogue Service (CSW)](https://www.ogc.org/publications/standard/cat/) is implemented using [Micka](https://github.com/hsrs-cz/Micka).